HOW TO IDENTIFY UK TELEPHONE

 inside the phone - they should have a diagram inside which may indicate the

 manufacturer or model number.
 In the picture to the right it is in a slightly different format with No. 162F being the telephone number and the S-32 meaning it was made by Siemens in 1932.
 Another example would be the marking 1/232L S55 and this would be a Telephone No. 1/232L, made by Siemens in 1955.
 The numbers 234 and 235 are occasionally shown.
-These are Mark numbers and is how the GPO designated updates; 234 being the Mark 1, 235 being the Mark 2 etc. On wooden apparatus and Candlestick telephones you may find a number crossed out and another number stamped on.
-Latter equipment may have a plastic sticker, with the description on, covering the old description.
-This is where the apparatus went back to the factory for repair or was made into a different item. i.e. No. 150 crossed out and No. 156 stamped next to it.
+These are Mark numbers and is how the GPO designated updates; 234 being the Mark 1, 235 being the Mark 2 etc. Click here for more information Click here for the manufacturers code list.
+On wooden apparatus and Candlestick telephones you may find a number crossed out and another number stamped on.
+Later equipment may have a plastic sticker, with the description on, covering the old description.
+This is where the apparatus went back to the GPO factory for repair or was made into a different item. i.e. No. 150 crossed out and No. 156 stamped next to it.
 On Candlestick telephones the number is on the transmitter support, on wall telephones stamped on the back, on 100 & 200 Bakelite telephones on the base and with 300 types the model number is on the base plate and also printed on the internal chassis - between the bell gongs.
-Inside the phone you should find a circuit diagram that should confirm the number on the telephone base.
-GPO telephone N diagrams are always the telephone number plus 100 i.e. Telephone No. 232 is diagram N332.
-There will almost certainly be a blue stamp near these markings and this would be the GPO quality assurance stamp.
-Sometimes these are stamped on a white painted area (the paint covers old stampings).
-AEP ATE & ATM British Ericsson (ETL) Inside the case there should be a diagram and these are numbered and start with the letter N as well.
-These diagram numbers DO NOT represent the model or part number and are the diagram number only.
-In the Ericsson telephone list you will find that many diagram numbers of the "n" series can be cross referenced as an aid to identification.
-Check the case for an ETL marking on the rear.
-GEC GEC diagrams are prefixed with KS.
-Diagram numbers DO NOT represent the model part number.
+Inside the phone you should find a circuit diagram that will confirm the number on the telephone base.
+GPO telephone N circuit diagrams are always the telephone number plus 100 i.e. Telephone No. 232 is diagram N332.
+There will almost certainly be a blue stamp near these markings and this would be the GPO

 Siemens Bothers Inside there should be a diagram and the diagram with show both the model